cncf/k8s-conformance/instructions.md

 The standard tool for running these tests is [Sonobuoy](https://github.com/heptio/sonobuoy).
-Sonobuoy is regularly built and kept up to date to execute against all currently supported versions of kubernetes, and can be obtained [here](https://github.com/heptio/sonobuoy/releases).
+Sonobuoy is regularly built and kept up to date to execute against all currently supported versions of kubernetes.

-Download the CLI by running:
+Download a [binary release](https://github.com/heptio/sonobuoy/releases) of the CLI, or build it yourself by running:

 ```
 $ go get -u -v github.com/heptio/sonobuoy